 - Send the instructor a manuscript and cover letter.

 Please email the instructor only one document.
 First, create a cover page that has your name, email, phone, year at UVA, major, and a brief explanation on why you want to take the course.
 If you are applying to other ENCW 3000+ courses for the same semester, please note that, too (this does not hurt or help your application—it just helps us distribute students among our sections).
 Poetry applicants should then append up to ten pages of poetry, which is generally single-spaced.
 Please compile your poems and your cover sheet into ONE document/attachment.
 Fiction and nonfiction applicants should append up to fifteen pages of prose to the cover letter.
 The prose must be double-spaced.
-Please use traditional fonts in the 12-point range, and save the file as one document in a .PDF or MS Word .doc or .docx.
+Please use traditional fonts in the 12-point range and save the file as one document in a .PDF or MS Word .doc or .docx.
 For full consideration, email your application as soon as possible, but before noon on December 15 for spring courses, or by August 5 for fall.
 The instructor will let you know by mid-January for spring courses, and by late August for fall courses.
 Of course, submitting earlier than these deadlines is encouraged, and our classes do sometimes fill before then final submission deadline—so send early if you can.
 Once the instructor grants you permission in SIS to add the class, you must also log in and accept the course to your schedule.
-If you fail to accept the course into your schedule promtly, the permission request goes "stale" in SIS, and you must delete your original permission request in SIS and submit a new one.
+If you fail to accept the course into your schedule promptly, the permission request goes "stale" in SIS, and you must delete your original permission request in SIS and submit a new one.

 Q: I’m not a humanities student, or even in the College of Arts & Sciences.
 Can I take your courses?